Water-Melon/Melon/docs/book/en/bignum.md

 int mln_bignum_div(mln_bignum_t *dest, mln_bignum_t *src, mln_bignum_t *quotient);
 ```

-Description: For division of big numbers, the chamber of commerce is put into `dest`, and if `quotient` is not empty, the remainder will be put into it.
+Description: Large number division, the remainder will be put into `dest`, if `quotient` is not empty, the quotient will be put into it.

 Return value: return `0` if successful, otherwise return `-1`